PennyLaneAI/pennylane-lightning/README.rst

 GPU support
 -----------

-For GPU support, `PennyLane-Lightning-GPU <https://github.com/PennyLaneAI/pennylane-lightning-gpu>`_ can be installed by providing the optional ``[gpu]`` tag:
+For GPU support, `Lightning GPU <https://github.com/PennyLaneAI/pennylane-lightning-gpu>`_ can be installed by providing the optional ``[gpu]`` tag:

 .. code-block:: console